-The committee shall consist of eleven members: seven elected from the faculty, including one member of the teaching faculty of the regional campuses elected by the Senate; three Regional campuses faculty presidential appointees; and the dean of libraries, ex officio.
+The committee shall consist of eleven members: seven elected from the faculty, including one member of the teaching faculty of the regional Palmetto Colleges elected by the Palmetto College Campuses Faculty Senate; three at-large faculty members appointed by the provost; and the dean of libraries, ex officio.
 No college shall have more than two elected members, and no department shall have more than one elected member.